bamlab/a-gentle-introduction-to-mobile-development/ionic/ionic_1.md

 $ ionic run ios
 ```

+For some tips and tricks on running the app on device, be sure to check [Running on device](ionic_1_1.md)

 ### On a iOS simulator
 * If it is not installed you need to install
 ```